krvarma/BlinkM_SparkCore/README.md

 BlinkM Smart LED Library for Spark Core

 ###Wiring###
- 1. TMP006 Vcc to 3.3V
+ 1. BlinkM Vcc to 3.3V
- 2. TMP006 GND to GND
+ 2. BlinkM GND to GND
- 3. TMP006 SCL to D1 (with pullup resistor)
+ 3. BlinkM SCL to D1 (with pullup resistor)
- 4. TMP006 SDA to D0 (with pullup resistor)
+ 4. BlinkM SDA to D0 (with pullup resistor)

 ![Wiring][2]